Antioch: Arab and Byzantine era

-In 969, the city was recovered for the Byzantine Emperor Nikephoros II Phokas by Michael Bourtzes and the stratopedarches Peter.
+The decline of Arab rule in Antioch began in the late 9th century with increasing pressure from the Byzantine forces.
+The city changed hands several times during the Byzantine-Arab wars, Before finally in 969, under the Byzantine Emperor Nikephoros II Phokas, the city was captured after a siege by the Byzantine general Michael Bourtzes and the stratopedarches Peter.
 It soon became the seat of a doux, the civil governor of the homonymous theme, but also the seat of the somewhat more important Domestic of the Schools of the Orient, the supreme military commander of the imperial forces on the eastern frontier.
 Sometimes both offices were held by the same person, usually military officers such as Nikephoros Ouranos, or Philaretos Brachamios, who managed to retain the integrity of the eastern borderline after the Seljuk conquest of Anatolia.
+The size of the Melkite community increased during that time due to immigration from Christians from Fatimid Egypt but also other parts of the Near East, and Christians remained the dominant population up to the Crusades.

 As the empire disintegrated rapidly before the Komnenian restoration, Dux of Antioch & Domestic of the Schools of the East Philaretos Brachamios held the city until Suleiman ibn Qutalmish, the emir of Rum, captured it from him in 1084.
-Two years later, Suleiman was killed fighting against Tutush, the brother of the Seljuk Sultan, who annexed the city into the Seljuk empire.
-Yagisiyan was appointed governor and became increasingly independent within the tumultuous years following Malik-Shah's death in 1092.
+Two years later, Suleiman was killed fighting against Tutush, the brother of the Seljuk Sultan, who annexed the city into the Seljuk Empire.
+Yagisiyan was appointed governor.
+He became increasingly independent within the tumultuous years following Malik-Shah's death in 1092.